 Wesley didn’t answer right away.
 “Your Majesty, you can’t let people die indefinitely.”

 “None of this is my fault.
-Sedna is the one refusing to ask for the end of the blockade.”
+Sedna is the one refusing to accept she needs the Federation.”
 The Queen was now pouting, visibly annoyed.

-“Oh, Wesley.
-Her family cannot be allowed to defy me, the crown, or the Federation ever again.
+“That would be too dangerous.
+Edin belongs in the Nesoi.
+Her family cannot be allowed to defy me, the crown, or the Federation ever again : my father warned me against her kind.
 She has to ask.
-She has to do what her parents never did, what cost them their lives; she has to surrender and beg.”
+She has to do what her parents never did, which cost them their lives; she has to surrender and beg.”

 “The Erdane family was always proud.
-What if she never begs?”
+What if she never bends the knee?”

-The Queen snapped.
-“Then she can die on her scorched piece of rock and leave it to me!”
+“Then she can die on her scorched piece of rock and I’ll take it when she’s gone!”
 The Queen’s temper flared.
-“She’s the last of the Erdanes; I could have claimed it before, I could claim it now, but I’ll wait.
+“She’s the last of the Erdanes; I could have claimed it before, I could claim it now, but I refuse to have the bad role in this.
+I’ll wait for her to lose hope.
 I’ve waited so far.”

 So has Sedna, he thought.
 “Very well, Your Majesty.
 I will do my best.”

 “I know you will.
 You always do.”
 The Queen was smiling again.
 “But this time I need you to be better.
-I want her here, Wesley, sooner rather than later.
 Understood?”

 He clenched his teeth.
 “I understand.”